 Might be creepy for some but this place has a sense of solitude and serenity.
 It’s a world of its own when you are there – away from the hustle bustle – as you feel closet to the era gone by.
 Go on a date with history in this cemetery.
 The eerie silence, the calmness around is nothing unusual to experience.

-Note: The cemetery is located on Mother Teresa Sarani (earlier the road used to be called Park Street, and before that, Burial Ground Road)
+Note: The South Park Street Cemetery is located on Mother Teresa Sarani (earlier the road used to be called Park Street, and before that, Burial Ground Road)

 Entry Fees: FREE, but stop by the cemetery office and pick the cemetery booklet for Rs.
 100. The proceeds go to helping maintain the cemetery.